jankislinger/icebear/README.md

-# GUI for Data Frames
+# IceBear - a simple GUI for Data Frames

 A simple binary to view parquet files.
 This allows you to open parquet files in an app by double-clicking them.